 - Physical Contact & Relationships.
 Hugs, massages, holding hands are some examples.
 Interestingly, it was found that telephone calls and personal contact was found to increase brain chemicals that promote happiness, whereas texting did not.
 According to Korb, massages reduce cortisol levels, and increase serotonin and dopamine; long hugs release oxytocin; and hand holding can reduce pain and worrying.

-Now I tried to think of a cute acronym for those 4 “rituals”, but the words Gratitude, ANT’s, Decide, and Touch would not cooperate with me.
-I ended up with GADT.
+Now I tried to think of a cute acronym for those 4 “rituals”, but the words Gratitude, Identify, Decide, and Relationships would not cooperate very well with me.
+I ended up with GIDR, then rearranged the letters to GRID to make it more memorable .
 Maybe it is so lame it will go viral.

 Anyway…wishing you much happiness.
-I hope you enjoy practicing GADT.
+I hope you enjoy practicing GRID.

 If you have any insights into happiness, or anything to add to the discussion, please feel free to leave a comment.